wxyz-abcd/node-haxball/README.md

         - `identityToken`: A token that represents a user data in a database of a custom proxy/backend server.
 Defaults to `null`.

         --- event callbacks section ---
+        - `preInit(room)`: this is run as soon as the `room` object is created, just before the initialization of the plugins etc.
         - `onSuccess(room)`: joined/created `room`.
         - `onFailure(error)`: join room failed with error(`error`).
         - `onLeave(msg)`: triggered while leaving the room with reason(`msg`).